beeware/toga/docs/how-to/contribute-code.rst

 the patch.
 If you do find a test error or failure, either there's something odd in your test environment, or you've found an edge case that we haven't seen before - either way, let us know!

-Note that when we run the test suite, we set the environment variable ``TOGA_BACKEND``.
-Under normal operation, Toga will automatically choose the appropriate backend for your platform.
-However, when running the tests for the core platform, we need to use a special "dummy" backend.
-This dummy backend satisfies the interface contract of a Toga backend, but doesn't acutally display any widgets.
-This allows us to test the behavior of the core library independent of the behavior of a specific backend.

 Although the tests should all pass, the test suite itself is still incomplete.
 There are many aspects of the Toga Core API that aren't currently